-Experience Africa as lived, loved and captured by renowned wildlife artist Jan Martin McGuire.
-Art admirers, collectors, and artists alike will relish the “Journey” through Jan's entire creative process.
-From the wildlife experiences that inspired her, through the stages of creating the painting.
-People from all backgrounds are intrigued by stories of Jan’s experiences in Africa, and art collectors have been excited to see this particular painting “come to life.”
+Own an exclusive look behind the artist's veil, and experience Africa as lived, loved and captured by renowned wildlife artist Jan Martin McGuire.
+Art admirers, collectors, artists alike will relish the “Journey” through Jan's entire creative process, from the wildlife experiences that inspired her, through the stages of

 - Premium Quality Full-Color Printing